-Management has identified certain other loans totaling \$66,656,000 as of December 31, 2006, not included in the table above, or the impaired loan table in the footnotes to the consolidated financial statements, about which there are doubts as to the borrowers' ability to comply with present repayment terms.
+Management has identified certain other loans totaling \$65,867,000 as of December 31, 2007, not included in the table above, or the impaired loan table in the footnotes to the consolidated financial statements, about which there are doubts as to the borrowers' ability to comply with present repayment terms.
+For the Corporation, all criticized loans, including substandard, doubtful and loss credits are included in the impaired loan total.

-The Corporation's affiliate banks generate commercial, mortgage and consumer loans from customers located primarily in north-central and east-central Indiana and Butler, Franklin and Hamilton counties in Ohio.
+The Corporation's affiliate banks generate commercial, mortgage and consumer loans from customers located primarily in north central and east-central Indiana and Butler, Franklin and Hamilton counties in Ohio.
 The Banks' loans are generally secured by specific items of collateral, including real property, consumer assets, and business assets.